sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 ## Snakefile from previous session

-If you didn't finish the previous part or didn't do the optional exercises, you can restart from a fully commented Snakefile, with log messages and benchmarks implemented in all rules.
+If you didn't finish the previous part or didn't do the optional exercises, you can restart from a fully commented Snakefile, with log messages implemented in all rules.
 You can download it [here](https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/docs/solutions_day2/session2/workflow/Snakefile) or download it in your current directory with:

 ```sh
 wget https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/docs/solutions_day2/session2/workflow/Snakefile